 To those of you who have accompanied us on the journey so far, thank you.
 And if you’re just joining us, welcome!

-DAY 1: ‘Abdu’l-Bahá Arrives In America
+DAY 1: ‘Abdu’l-Bahá Arrives in America

-DAY 5: An Arms Dealer Tries To Sell War To ‘Abdu’l-Bahá
+DAY 5: An Arms Dealer Tries to Sell War to ‘Abdu’l-Bahá

-DAY 12: Even Though The World Should Go To Smash
+DAY 12: Even Though the World Should Go to Smash

 DAY 13: This Shining Colored Man